Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 2. How we collect personal data

-We acquire, collate and manage data and information from both public, and carefully selected private data sources, all of which comply with data protection legislation and/or are registered with the ICO.
+We acquire, collate and manage data and information from both public, and carefully selected private data sources, all of which comply with the GDPR and data protection legislation and where applicable are registered with the ICO.
 We will on the request of any individual, provide full details of the data we hold about that individual, and the original data source of their particular record.
-If you would like this information please email us at firstname.lastname@example.org, or write to us at our postal address – in both cases we will need proof of your ID and postal address to enable us to provide you this personal data.
+If you would like this information please email us at email@example.com, or write to us at our postal address – in both cases we will need proof of your ID and postal address to enable us to provide you this personal data.

 Our data sources are third party organisations who collect your information for marketing purposes and share this data with us when you sign up with them and tick the relevant boxes to register consent, or when a legitimate interest has been established to share the data.
 Data is collected by our sources from various methods which might include: